dalijolijo/electrum-server/HOWTO.md

 ### Step 6.
 Select your limit

-Bitcore Electrum Server uses leveldb to store transactions.
+Megacoin Electrum Server uses leveldb to store transactions.
 You can choose how many spent transactions per address you want to store on the server.
 The default is 100, but there are also servers with 1000 or even 10000.
 Few addresses have more than 10000 transactions.
 A limit this high